vvinston/functional-helpers/README.md

 For the case we expect the very same result for the same input every times (like in case of real functional programming) and we want to avoid calculate it again.

+##### Memoic

+Similar to deterministic family but with less flexibility.
+This implementation builds on the top of map's _computeIfAbsent_ method, preventing the usage of various cache implementations but map.
+Contrary in some cases this might be faster

 ##### Guarded

 For the case payload might throws exception but we want to handle it within the function.